Plant Industry - Emerald Ash Borer

 Emerald ash borers overwinter as larvae.
 Adult beetles begin to emerge from May to June and can be found in the summer months.
 The adult beetle is ¼ to ½-inch long and is slender and metallic green.
 When the adults emerge from a tree, they leave behind a D-shaped exit hole.
 The larvae can also create serpentine tunneling marks, known as feeding galleries, which are found under the bark of the infested trees.

 EAB was first detected in North Carolina in Granville County in June 2013 and was subsequently found in Person, Vance and Warren counties.
 In March 2015, EAB was found in a stand of ash trees in Wayne County.
-Two more EAB detections occured in June 2015--one in Franklin County as a result of the Cerceris fumipennis Biosurveillance Program and the other in Wake County from a purple prism trap.
+Two more EAB detections occurred in June 2015--one in Franklin County as a result of the Cerceris fumipennis Biosurveillance Program and the other in Wake County from a purple prism trap.
 During trap pull in July and August 2015, the beetle and evidence of its life stages were discovered in counties throughout the state.
-As a result of the widespread presence of EAB in North Carolina, Commissioner Troxler signed an emergency order placing the entire state under quarantine for emerald ash borer (see FAQ on EAB Quarantine & Compliance Agreements).
+As a result of the widespread presence of EAB in North Carolina, Commissioner Troxler signed an emergency order placing the entire state under quarantine for emerald ash borer in 2015.
+The federal quarantine for EAB was lifted in 2021, and the state quarantine was repealed in 2026.
+Many states still have exterior quarantines that impact the movement of firewood and ash products from North Carolina (see FAQ on EAB Quarantine & Compliance Agreements).

-Home and landowners are encouraged to report any symptomatic activity in ash trees to their local N.C.
+Home and landowners in uninfested counties are encouraged to report any symptomatic activity in ash trees to their local N.C.
 Forest Service County Ranger.
-To find your county ranger, go to http://ncforestservice.gov/contacts/contacts_main.htm.
-Rangers can also suggest treatment options for homeowners.
+Within EAB infested areas, any non-treated ash trees that are still thriving should be reported to help us preserve native ash species.
+Rangers can also suggest treatment options for homeowners: contact your NCFS County Ranger

 For information regarding selecting and applying a pesticide to treat or protect ash trees from EAB, please read the Emerald Ash Borer Insecticide Guide produced by the N.C.
 Forest Service.